QuentinRa/blog.quentinra.dev/ensiie/igl/td8/xtend.md

 /**
 * Utility method to get all transition names of the state machine
 * @param stateMachine the state machine to investigate
-* @return a list of transitions names in the state machine relating source & targets spearated by ";" */ static def getTransitionNamesList(StateMachine stateMachine) {
+* @return a list of transitions names in the state machine relating source & targets separated by ";" */ static def getTransitionNamesList(StateMachine stateMachine) {
 	var transitionNames = new ArrayList<String>